 "Why did (the Department of Public Health) not review the veracity prior to the award of provisional licenses?"
 Sanchez asked the Health Department.
 "Were there mechanisms in place to investigate potential application fraud or conflicts of interest?"

 In her response, Karen van Unen, executive director of the state medical marijuana program, didn’t answer those questions.
-Instead, she noted that "all applicants signed a sworn statement, under the pains and penalties of perjury, indicating that the information provided in their application was complete and accurate."

 Van Unen also appeared to back away from a requirement that applicants pay a nonrefundable $50,000 fee if approved.
 Now she says those fees will be refunded, even if the companies provided inaccurate information.